 If you want to find a dentist who specializes in the diagnosis, treatment and prevention of diseases, which includes gums and bones (structure of the teeth), look for a periodontist.
 These dental specialists diagnose and treat gingivitis.

 Periodontists can perform these procedures:

-Once you find a dentist, you’ll need to choose that dentist as your provider.
-To choose a dentist, call that provider, set up an appointment and start using your 1Dental discount dental plan right away; it’s that easy!
+Then, once you find a dentist near you, call that provider, set up an appointment and start using your 1Dental savings plan right away; it's that easy!

 The following steps are done for each dentist that wants to accept the dental plans offered by 1Dental: